paolaUWB/DR16Q/README.md

 ### Normalization File

+- Please check comments very carefully.

+- Follow the github steps above and open the file "norm_Sean_v20181029.py" using Spyder IDE.
+That is the main code for normalization.

+- There are 6760 spectrum (It can be more later on this project).
+If you don't generate all 6760 files, find variables "starts_from" and "ends_at" and define a range.

-1. We run this code under Spyder IDE, beacuse Spyder is a powerful scientific environment written in Python.
+- We run this code under Spyder IDE, beacuse Spyder is a powerful scientific environment written in Python.
 It's designed by and for scientists, engineers and data analysts.
 It offers a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package. https://www.spyder-ide.org/

-2. Follow the github steps above and open the file "norm_Sean_v20181029.py" using Spyder IDE.

-3. There are 6760 spectrum.
-If you don't generate all 6760 files, change "starts_from, ends_at" variables do define a range of spectrum

-4. Please check comments very carefully.

-5. All your graph will be added to pdf file.
-Dont forget to check/change the directory. np.savetxt(foo)*
+- After you run this code, all your graphs will be added to pdf file.
+Dont forget to check/change the directory. "np.savetxt(foo)"

+- If the program catches any error with the powerlaw, it will save it to the file "powerlaw_did_not_work.txt".
+Check that file under same directory.

+- You can see the final initinal parameters in additional file "Final_Initial_Parameters.txt" under same directory

-6. If you clone it correctly, then just RUN the file; then check the pdf files you just created with running the program.
+- If you clone it correctly, then just RUN the file; then check the pdf files you just created with running the program.

-7. Always update this readme file with changes
+- Any major change should be added to README file.